cloudaware/compliance-policies/ce/ca/azure/storage/access-key-rotation-reminders/description.md

 ### From Azure Portal

 1. Go to `Storage Accounts`.
-2. For each Storage Account, go to `Access keys`.
+2. For each Storage Account, under `Security + networking`, go to `Access keys`.
-3. Click `Set rotation reminder`.

-If the checkbox for `Enable key rotation reminders` is already checked, that Storage Account is compliant.
-Review the `Remind me every` field for a desirable periodic setting that fits your security program's needs.
+3. If the button `Edit rotation reminder` is displayed, the Storage Account is compliant.
+Click `Edit rotation reminder` and review the `Remind me every` field for a desirable periodic setting that fits your security program's needs.
+If the button `Set rotation reminder` is displayed, the Storage Account is not compliant.

 ### From Powershell